kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Bizarrely, Paul did not come through to the arrivals hall at Madrid airport.
 Instead, he waits at the shuttle train station for about an hour.
 - When I arrive, I call him.
 - He's been there over an hour and he sort of pretends he doesn't know where he is or how to get out, and I tell him to come to arrivals as I'm collecting my bag.
-- This behavior concerns me enough to write about it in an earlier commit on the same evening.
+- Paul is far from stupid so this behavior concerns me enough to write about it in an earlier commit on the same evening.
 - I delete the content later on as Paul does help me a lot and I feel a bit guilty about thinking badly of him.
 - I comment on the deletion.